sainttelant/3DCenterNet_GTX3090/plugins/tools/onnx-graphsurgeon/README.md

 Tensors are divided into two subclasses: `Variable` and `Constant`.

 - A `Constant` is a tensor whose values are known upfront, and can be retrieved as a NumPy array and modified.
-    *Note: The `values` property of a `Constant` is loaded on-demand.
-If the property is not accessed, the values will* *not be loaded as a NumPy array*.
 - A `Variable` is a tensor whose values are unknown until inference-time, but may contain information about data type and shape.

 The inputs and outputs of Tensors are always Nodes.